Akhilaraghavan/Codility/README.md

 # Codility

-Solutions for Codility lessons in Java.
+Solutions to Codility lessons in Java.